A nuchal cord occurs when the umbilical cord wraps around the fetal neck completely or for 360 degrees.

 - having twins or multiples

-One study reported in The Journal of Obstetrics and Gynecology of India found entanglement from
+One study reported in The Journal of Obstetrics and Gynecology of India found entanglement from longer umbilical cords increased the chances of complications.

 It is also possible a nuchal cord is the result of a random event with no explanation.

-Nuchal cords are not thought to pose many risks for mother or child with research studies
+Nuchal cords are not thought to pose many risks for mother or child with research studies continuing to back this theory.

 A nuchal cord may only pose health risks in rare cases.
 A doctor is likely to monitor a baby during its delivery if they have noticed a nuchal cord in routine ultrasound imaging of the mother’s pregnancy.